8 Estimation, Confidence Intervals, and Bootstrapping

 \[z = \frac{x - \mu}{\sigma} = \frac{11 - 5}{2} = 3\] is the corresponding value in a standard normal curve.
 Moreover, we have determined that \(x = 11\) for this example is precisely \(3\) standard deviations above the mean.

-Finding probabilies under a density curve
+Finding probabilities under a density curve

 When a random variable can be represented by a density curve, the probability that the random variable takes a value in any given interval (on the X-axis) is equal to the area under the density curve for that interval.
 If we know the equation that represents the density curve, we could use the mathematical technique from calculus known as integration to determine this area.
-In the case of the normal curve, the integral for any interval does not have a close form solution, and the solution is calculated using numerical approximations.
+In the case of the normal curve, the integral for any interval does not have a close-form solution, and the solution is calculated using numerical approximations.

 Please review Appendix A online where we provide R code to work with different areas, probabilities, and values under a normal density curve.
 Here, we place focus on the insights of specific values and areas without dedicating time to those calculations.